Olaf's Frozen Adventure: Plot

-It is the first Christmas season since the gates reopened and Anna and Elsa host a celebration for all of Arendelle.
-With the townspeople unexpectedly leaving early to prepare for their holiday traditions, the sisters realize that they have no family traditions of their own.
-Upon hearing Elsa lament that the cause was her childhood isolation, Olaf and Sven decide to look for traditions and see if any of them are suitable to borrow or adapt.
+It is the first Christmas season in Arendelle since the gates had been reopened and Anna and Elsa host a celebration for the townspeople.
+Olaf, full of Christmas spirit, cannot wait for the celebrations to begin.
+However, the townspeople leave early to prepare for their holiday traditions, and to not intrude on Anna and Elsa’s traditions.
+Following Anna and Elsa into the ballroom, Olaf wants to know about their favorite family tradition, but they do not believe that they have any personal traditions, especially after they became distant from each other.
+Upon hearing Elsa blame herself for this, Olaf decides to look for traditions and see if any of them are suitable to borrow or adapt.

-Going through the town, Olaf encounters various family traditions relating to Christmas, Hanukkah, and Winter Solstice.
-After a visit to Oaken, Olaf, Sven, and their sleigh full of traditions travel through the snowy tundra only for a piece of coal (from a portable sauna that Oaken had given them) to set the sleigh on fire.
-They slide down a hill and Olaf and Sven end up separated by a chasm.
-With only a fruit cake, Olaf attempts to travel through the woods and is attacked by wolves.
+Accompanied by Sven and taking Kristoff’s sleigh, he goes through the kingdom, and learns about various family traditions that relate to Christmas, Hanukkah, and Winter Solstice.
+He puts something from every household onto the sleigh.
+After visiting Oaken, Olaf and Sven travel back to the castle with their sleigh full of traditions.
+However, a piece of coal from a portable sauna that Oaken had given them sets the sleigh on fire.
+The sleigh drags them down a mountainside, and they are flung to opposite sides of a ravine.
+The sleigh goes over the cliff and explodes into the snow below.
+With only a fruit cake, Olaf attempts to travel back to the castle through the woods and is attacked by a pack of wolves.